-The first step to a great influencer program is to create content that aligns with your keyword ranking goals.
+The first step is to create great content that aligns with your keyword ranking goals.
 Use keyword research tools to find the best strategic keywords for your content.

 If you want them to link to your content, what you share with them should be mind-blowing.
 If that sounds difficult, you’re right — it is.

-Outstanding content — the kind that will get an influencer fired up about your brand — takes time, thought and investment.
-Just hoping that an influential individual shares your content because it would really help you out is like planning your retirement by buying lottery tickets.
+Outstanding content — the kind that will get an influencer fired up about your brand — takes time, thought and effort to make.
+Just hoping that an influential individual shares your content and gives you an SEO backlink because it would really help you out is like planning your retirement by buying lottery tickets.

 As you create your content strategy, be sure your content is easy to consume, highly engaging and uniquely interesting.
 Add visuals such as high-res photos, original designs, infographics, videos, or GIFs that help to break up bulk text blocks and complement the story you’re telling.